 Walk or cycle to school if you live close enough and use public transport whenever you can rather than going by car.
 This will help cut down the air pollution caused by traffic.

 Recycle as much as you can.
 Make sure to follow local instructions when you sort your recycling and remember to wash off remains of food first.

 Cut back on plastic.
 Some types of plastic can't be recycled, and plastic isn't biodegradable - that means it doesn't break down naturally like food and paper.

 Here are a few ways you can help:

-- Remind your grown-ups to use cloth bags instead of plastic for shopping, and avoid buying food wrapped in plastic
+- Get the whole family involved in remembering to bring cloth bags instead of plastic for shopping, and avoid buying food wrapped in plastic

 - Say no to plastic straws if you don't need them.